OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 ``rd.kiwi.oem.installdevice``
   Configures the disk device to use in an OEM installation.
-This overwrites or resets any other OEM device-specific settings, such as oem-device-filter, oem-unattended-id or rd.kiwi.oem.maxdisk, and continues the installation on the given device.
+This overwrites or resets any other OEM device-specific settings, such as `oem-device-filter`, `oem-unattended-id` or `rd.kiwi.oem.maxdisk`, and continues the installation on the given device.
 The device must exist and must be a block special.

 .. note:: Non interactive mode activated by rd.kiwi.oem.installdevice

-   When setting rd.kiwi.oem.installdevice explicitly on the kernel command line, {kiwi} uses the device without prompting for confirmation.
+   When setting `rd.kiwi.oem.installdevice` explicitly through the kernel command line, {kiwi} uses the device without prompting for confirmation.

 ``rd.live.overlay.size``